Ask Krrish Contact Us

 At its heart, an LWC is a custom HTML element with its own JavaScript, HTML template, and CSS.
 These three files work together to define the component's behavior, structure, and styling.

-This file defines the component's UI structure using standard HTML with some special LWC directives.
-It uses a <template> tag as the root.
+Defines the component's UI structure using standard HTML with special LWC directives.
+Uses a <template> tag as the root.

 <template>